ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 ![Condition expression editor](pictures/condition-expression-editor.png)

 As an example, we will set all payments, overdue with over 30 days, to light up in red.
-For that purpose, double click on the option <b> “Overdue Days” </b> (it will get added to the expression at the top of the window).
-Then manually type in “> 30” (the greater-than sign and the number 30, without the quotes) after [Overdue Days].
+For that purpose, double click on the option <b>'Overdue Days'</b> (it will get added to the expression at the top of the window).
+Then manually type in '> 30' (the greater-than sign and the number 30, without the quotes) after [Overdue Days].

-Click on the <b>“OK”</b> button
+Click on the <b>'OK'</b> button

 ![Overdue Days](pictures/overdue-days.png)